bluenote-1577/floria/README.md

 If using a bam file with multiple contigs being mapped to, the output file contains multiple phased haplotypes of the above format which are delimited by `**(contig name)**`.

+Glopp will automatically detect regions that can not be phased across unambiguously.
+These regions are delimited by `--------` in this file.

 ### Read partition output
 For each contig, glopp outputs a partition of reads in the file `(contig_name)_partition.txt` in the following format: